 This report writing book originated with the report writing workshops that have been run in the Western Cape over the past 20 years.

 The Seven Deadly Sins of Report Writing is written for the South African context where reports are paid for by the parents.
 This is not true of every setting where the principles probably wouldn’t apply.
-This guide which is an easy read that will challenge your thinking on report writing, deserves a place on every occupational therapist’s bookshelf.
+This guide which is an easy read that will challenge your thinking on occupational therapy assessment report writing, deserves a place on every occupational therapist’s bookshelf.

 If you are writing reports, The Wall may help you with your clinical reasoning.